AnuragJCChaturvedi/portfolio/README.md

 # Cleanfolio

-Cleanfolio is a portfolio template built with React.
-However, if you prefer a template built with HTML, CSS, and JavaScript, you can check out [Cleanfolio Minimal](https://github.com/rjshkhr/cleanfolio-minimal).
+Cleanfolio is a portfolio template built with React by Raj Shekhar.
+I have made changes for my need.
+However, if you prefer a template built with HTML, CSS, and JavaScript, you can check out his github [Cleanfolio Minimal](https://github.com/rjshkhr/cleanfolio-minimal).

 ## Preview